rktayal/face_recognition_demo/mtcnn_src/README.md

-Therefore MTCNN is used to crop faces from the images, which are further feed to the FaceNet model to create a mapping to a Eucledian space from those cropped face images.
+Therefore MTCNN is used to crop faces from the images, which are further feed to the FaceNet model to create a mapping to a Eucledian space from those cropped face images.<br />
+Now you can [go back to previous section](../README.md) to understand the FaceNet network.
 ##
 To understand more about MTCNN, you can refer here:
 - Github Repo : https://github.com/ipazc/mtcnn